thermal analysis

 Developing the Strategy

-We will examine the installed perforated floor tiles (if applicable) and compare the face velocity at the operational pressure to determine cfm flow rates.
-We look for areas of low pressure induced by the velocity of the surface air (vernouli effect) typically found at the bottom of the racks.
-We look for low or no airflow at the top of the racks, or often, hot isle air migrating over the top of the racks only to be used as cooling air.
+We will inspect the installed perforated floor tiles, if applicable, by measuring the face velocity at the operational pressure to determine the cfm flow rate.
+We will look for areas of low pressure induced by the velocity of the surface air (Bernoulli effect) usually found at the bottom of the racks.
+We will check for low or no airflow at the top of the racks, or if hot isle air is migrating over the top of the racks to be used as cooling air.
+We will measure the air flows to determine how the air is moving and how it is impacting the data center environment.
+We will also assess the condition of the perforated floor tiles and determine if replacement is needed and if the existing grates are adequate for the system design.

-If further analysis is required we can investigate the control system and review the trend logs to see if variable load profiles are affecting cooling.
-We look for critical failure points and recommend mitigation stratagies.
-Hot / cold isle containment stratagies are often recommended.
+If further analysis is required, we can investigate the control system and review the trend logs to identify any variable load profiles that may be affecting cooling.
+We can look for critical failure points and recommend mitigation strategies, such as hot/cold aisle containment strategies.